sb-ncbr/dareg-api/README.workflows.deployment.md

             },
             {openfaas_activity_feed_secret, "your-secret"} # secret you specified in step 8. under field 'openfaas_activity_feed_secret'
         ]}
-    ]```
+    ]
+    ```
-16. Restart one provider to reload the config.
+15. Restart one provider to reload the config.
-17. If everything goes well, your oneprovider should enable button run workflow on a file as depicted in the picture.
+16. If everything goes well, your Oneprovider should enable button the 'Run Workflow' button on a file as depicted in the picture.
     - <img src="./docs/images/workflowButton.png" alt="alt text" width="1200" height="400"/>
-18. You should see openfaas namespaces deployed to kubernetes cluster with some running pods.
+17. You should see OpenFaaS namespaces deployed to kubernetes cluster with some running pods.

 ### Run your first workflow manually via onedata UI
 1. Configure the workflow as described here [Workflow Demo README](./workflow-demo-hashes-of-the-files/README.md).
-2. Upload the workflow json in the workflow UI menu - upload json file
+2. Upload the workflow json in the workflow UI menu - upload json file.
 3. Right click on a file/folder and press 'Run Workflow' button.
-4. COnfgure and run.
+4. Confifgure and run.
-5. There should may be problems running the openfaas worker pod for the first time(the pod that actually does the job).
+5. There should may be problems running the OpenFaaS  worker pod for the first time(the pod that actually does the job).
 In that case:
-    - open by k9s your kubernetes
+    - Open  by k9s your kubernetes
-    - TODO: edit secret Mutatingwebhookconfigurations by deleting last 4 characters - 'Cg=='
+    - Edit secret Mutatingwebhookconfigurations by deleting last 4 characters - 'Cg=='
-    - TODO: configure /etc/hosts
+    - Configure /etc/hosts properly
-6. Now all your workflows should run properly
+6. Now all your workflows should run properly.